-If the federal share of your award is more than \$500,000 over the period of performance, recipients should refer to the post-award reporting requirements reflected in 2 C.F.R. part 200, Appendix XII - Award Term and Condition for Recipient Integrity and Performance Matters.
+If the federal share of the award is more than \$500,000 over the period of performance, recipients should refer to the post-award reporting requirements reflected in 2 C.F.R. part 200, Appendix XII - Award Term and Condition for Recipient Integrity and Performance Matters (see also 2 C.F.R. §§ 200.113 (Mandatory disclosures) and 200.211(c)(iii) (Information contained in a Federal award)).